hamdanhh07/MyDocs/Intro to Power BI.md

 Power BI is a popular enterprise business intelligence tool.
 It allows you to gather data and transform it into charts, tables, and other visualizations.
 It shares engines with Excel PowerPivot and Microsoft Analysis Services.

-There are three big-picture components to the Power BI ecosystem: Power BI Desktop, the Power BI service within M365, and Power BI Report Server (which is a rebrand of SQL Server Reporting Services).
-Since the service has minimal development capabilities, we will focus on the desktop version.

 **Note: The desktop app will suggest you sign in to the Power BI service.
 This isn't required for this workshop.**

 ## Importing Data